vakodrazan/trezor-suite/docs/releases/adding-new-firmwares.md

 In case we are about to release both Suite and firmwares we want to add the signed binaries during the Freeze so QA has the whole thing to test.

-Binaries and release definitions are stored in `packages/connect-common/files/firmware/*` in the same data structure as they was in the past (data.trezor.io) and they are used by `suite-web` and `suite-desktop` builds.
+Binaries and release definitions are stored in `packages/connect-common/files/firmware/*` in the same data structure as they were in the past (data.trezor.io).
+They are used by `suite-web` and `suite-desktop` builds.

 Package `@trezor/connect-common` is a public NPM package used as dependency of `trezor-connect`.